sair-lab/LGL/README.md

      | Data-incremental |     0.475     |     0.471     |     0.470     |
      | Class-incremental|     0.479     |     0.476     |     0.459     |

-* Note that the performan reported in the paper is an average of 10 runs, while the above is only one trial.
+* Note that the performance reported in the paper is an average of 10 runs, while the above is only one trial.